 Calories cut: More than 600

-When dining out or even selecting meat at the deli, keep in mind that there are cuts of steak that are naturally fattier and typically come in larger servings.
+When dining out or even selecting meat at the deli, keep in mind there are cuts of steak that are naturally fattier and typically come in larger servings.

 A ribeye steak is the perfect example.
 You can find a 16-ounce ribeye on most steakhouse menus, and this hunk of meat alone can top 1,000 calories.